sumit1606/jobManagement/README.md

 **Patch User**
 ----
-  Patch a user with the given id
+  Patch a user with the given id on any field except job for which there is a sepetate endpoint

 * **URL**
   /api/user/{id} <br />